 Process to complete the Vulnerable Sector Police Check:

 Registrants are required to submit an updated VSPC every 5 years, according to the date of search of the current VSPC on file.
 Failure to submit an updated VSPC could result in registration penalty and fines.
 Please refer to the CVRP Annual Registration Renewal Policy; click here.

-To complete the check, you will have to attend the local Municipal Police Station or the local police in the jurisdiction where you live and follow their regional procedure.
+To complete the check, you will have to attend or email the local Municipal Police Station or the local police in the jurisdiction where you live and follow their regional procedure.
 You will be required to complete the information forms, an information release waiver and submit the fee (usually $25.00 – $70.00 plus tax).
 Photo ID and finger printing may also be required.
 The College has developed an information sheet that may assist with questions, when you approach the police facility in your area of residence.
 To view and/download this sheet, please click here.